graphbig/graphBIG/README.md

 ### Documents

-Documents can be found in the [GraphBIG-Doc](https://github.com/graphbig/GraphBIG-Doc) repository under the same graphbig organization.
+Documents can be found in the [GraphBIG-Doc](https://github.com/graphbig/GraphBIG-Doc) repository in the same graphbig organization.

 ### Datasets
 To cover the diverse features of graph data, GraphBIG present two types of graph data sets, real-world data and synthetic data.
 The real-world data sets can illustrate real graph data features, while the synthetic data can help workload characterizations because of its flexible data size.